olivierwilkinson/prisma-nested-middleware/README.md

 2. `{ model: 'Food', action: 'connectOrCreate', args: { create: {...}, connect: {...} } }`
 3. `{ model: 'Country', action: 'update', args: { where: { id: 'imagination-land', data: {...} } }`

-Then it waits for all the nested `next` functions to have been passed params, updates the top level params object with those objects and awaits the top level `next` function, in this case the `next` where model is 'Country'.
+Once all of the nested middleware have passed params to `next` the params for the `Country` model are updated with any changes made; these params are then passed to the `Country` model's `next` function.

-Once the top level `next` function resolves with a result the `next` functions of the nested middleware are resolved with the slice of the result relevent to them.
-So the middleware called for the 'Recipe' model receives the recipe object, the middleware for the 'Food' receives the food object.
+When the `Country` model's `next` resolves the `next` of the nested middleware are also resolved with the slice relevent to them.
+So the middleware called for the `Recipe` model resolves with the `nationalDish`, the middleware for the `Food` resolves with the `keyIngredient`.

-Then the return values from the nested middleware are used to modify the top level result that is finally returned from the top level middleware.
+Finally the return values from the nested middleware are used to modify the `Country` result in a similar way to params, and that modified object is the one `client.country.update` resolves with.

+If any middleware throws an error then `client.country.update` will throw with that error.

 ## LICENSE